stefclaus/react-presentation-components/README.md

-The answer to this question, as you may have guessed, is that a presentational component is a component whose primary responsibility is to render some piece of the beautiful user interfaces that we get to build as web developers.
+The answer to this question, as you may have guessed, is that a presentational component is a component whose primary responsibility is to render some piece of the what user sees.
 Their job, in other words, is to look good!

 ![I'm So Pretty](https://media.giphy.com/media/oLz0TmduZsUjm/giphy.gif)

-There is, however, a bit more thinking that we need to do here, just so we understand precisely what it means when we say that a component is of the type "presentational."
+There is, however, a bit more thinking that we need to do here.
 Very often when we speak of classes or categories of things in the world of programming, the types or classes that we are discussing are actually formalized in the libraries or languages themselves.
 Think, for example of when we declare a React `Component.` we write `class SomeComponent extends